utzn/Versus/README.md

     * id (optional): The game ID.
 Leave empty when creating a new game, and enter when joining a game.

 * Return value:
-    * A unique game identifier, or
+    * A unique game identifier
-    * 0, if you are the second player to join a game.

 * Example usage:
     * /newgame?name=Alice&pin=mypin1